Justin-Bento/portfolio/README.md

 * Learning how to integrate the Sanity Content Management System.
 * Exploring animations using JavaScript and tailwind.
 * Learning how to register Darkmode with CSS.

+## Technologies Used

+I utilized a variety of technologies to create this website:

+HTML: Used for structuring content.
+Tailwind CSS: Employed for visual design.
+JavaScript: Implemented for interactive features.
+React: Utilized to build user interfaces.
+React Icons: Managed structured content such as text and images with APIs.
+React Hook Forms: Enhanced performance by isolating component re-renders.
+Node.js: Served as the backend runtime environment.
+MongoDB: Provided a document-based NoSQL database for data storage.
+Sanity: Managed structured content using APIs as a Content Management System.